Frequently Asked Questions: School During COVID-19

 - When can students remove their masks/face coverings?

-- Should masks be worn during gym class?
+- Should masks be worn during gym class or recess?

 - When students remove their masks/face coverings, where should they be stored?